microsoft/onnxruntime/docs/CSharp_API.md

 ## Reuse input/output tensor buffers

-In some scenarios, reusing input/output buffers can help to accelerate inference speed.
+In some scenarios, you may want to reuse input/output tensors.
+This offen happens when you want to chain 2 models (ie. feed one's output as input to another), or want to accelerate inference speed during multiple inference runs.

 ### Chaining: Feed model A's output(s) as input(s) to model B